 There is a small jetty where you can hop on boat trips to Comino and The Blue Lagoon.
 There are also several sunset cruises and fishing trips.
 Many include drinks and food too.
 All along the promenade, particularly in high season, people will try to sell you tickets.
 I would suggest talking to a few, making sure you know exactly what is included in the price, maybe bartering a little, then making a decision!

-Things to do in St Paul’s bay when it rains
+Things to do in St. Paul’s bay when it rains

 Luckily Malta experiences very few rainy days, but occasionally there is a down pour!
 There is the cinema if weather is really shoddy, at least you can spend a few hours there.
 You may also like to visit the Classic Car museum, or just wander around the many jewellery, glass and souvenir shops.

-There are plenty of things to do in Malta, and due to the small size most can be done in a day.
 As mentioned above you may wish to visit the Blue Lagoon at Comino.
 Mdina is also easily reached by local bus, and is a beautiful little city worth spending the day exploring.
 Don’t miss out on a visit to the capital Valletta, with its interesting architecture and small winding streets.

 Possibly the most cost-effective way to travel around Malta would be by bus.
 There are many bus stops in St Paul’s Bay, and you can even go to the main Bugibba Bus Terminal (which confusingly is technically in Qawra) if you want to speak to someone face to face for information.
 Bus journeys are always 2 euros, irrespective of length.
 There are some pre-paid cards, used to “tap on” buses, which can work out cheaper.
 Go to the terminal for information about these.
 Many visitors also choose to rent a car.
 There are many international car rental agencies around Malta, and your hotel most likely can organise this.
 If you walk along the promenade near Buggibba Square, you will find many tourist offices.
 Here, you can rent cars for as low as 30 euros, but you will have to pay a cash deposit.
 I have used them myself and had no problems, I would just suggest making a note of all existing scrapes and scratches on the car with whoever you deal with.
 Be aware that in Malta, driving is on the left-hand side, and drivers are notoriously impatient and frankly, awful.
 You will also see the Hop On – Hop Off tourist buses advertised.
 Frequenting the most popular tourist spots on the island, they could be a good choice.
 I have not used them personally and have heard mixed reviews.